jaskim9824/Program-Visualizer/README.md

 To produce a portable executable from the script:
   - Run `pyinstaller main.py -F --onefile -n programVisualizer`
   - This will produce an executable called `programVisualizer.exe` in the `dist` directory produced, as well as other files and directories.
 Remove the other files and directories as they are not needed

+Upon running, the program will launch a GUI that will prompt you to locate the aforementoined Excel files and input the name of the departement which you are generating the program sequences for.
+The products of the program will be found in the `output` directory, which you should upload the contents of to the web server hosting the diagram.

 This project requires Python 3.6 or higher.